Breitbart no place for our recruiting ads, Washington State Patrol says

-Officials with the Washington State Patrol are researching whether they can block recruiting advertisements from appearing alongside content from the conservative website Breitbart News.
+Officials with the Washington State Patrol have blocked recruiting advertisements from appearing alongside content from the conservative website Breitbart News.

-Patrol spokesman Kyle Moore said the agency was notified Monday that their ads were showing up with Breitbart material on Facebook.
+State Patrol spokesman Kyle Moore said the agency was notified Monday that its ads were showing up with Breitbart material on Facebook.
+The patrol’s ad agency then blocked Breitbart later that evening.

-A Monday post on a Seattle-themed community on Reddit criticized the State Patrol for the advertisements, which the site’s user said were on the Brietbart website.
+The change came after a Reddit user criticized the State Patrol on Monday for the ads, which the site’s user said were on the Breitbart website.

 Asked why the patrol does not want to advertise next to Breitbart, Moore said, “Not all the content on Breitbart might fit what we’re looking for” when trying to recruit officers who embody principles of “service with humility and serving our community.”